-Whilst we say that we also emphasise that to get SEO right and to take the actions needed to improve the rankings of a website, we do recommend that you approach an SEO agency.
-They will have all the knowledge, and more importantly, the tools, resources and software needed to make your SEO campaign successful.
+Peter Brittain from SEO agency – www.seoperthexperts.com.au emphasises that to get SEO right and to take the actions needed to improve the rankings of a website; they do recommend that you approach a professional SEO agency with “great reviews and a strong track record of client case studies showing sustained success”.
+They should have all the knowledge and, more importantly, the tools, resources and software needed to make your SEO campaign successful.

-Nevertheless, the more you know about SEO, then the more effective those conversations are going to be with your SEO agency.
-Being able to articulate what you would like your SEO campaign to achieve, and to understand any feedback from the SEO experts you employ, will always be preferable to you engaging with them having no knowledge whatsoever of SEO yourself.
+Nevertheless, the more you know about SEO, the more effective those conversations will be with your SEO agency.
+Being able to articulate what you would like your SEO campaign to achieve, and to understand any feedback from the SEO experts you employ, will always be preferable to engaging with them, having no knowledge of SEO yourself.

 On-Site SEO: This relates to all the optimisations that take place within your website and as you presumably have complete control of and access to your website, on-site SEO is usually regarded as the easiest of the four SEO linchpins to achieve.
 Specific examples of on-site SEO include keyword research, header tags, title tags, meta descriptions, URLs, and internal linking.
 Each page or post added to your website needs to be optimised as it is created.